 The booking in Botswana is a very manual process, still, carbon copy receipt based rather than Internet bookings.
-See the section RESOURCES below for the great advice I have for you on how to book accommodations for wild camping in Botswana.
+Check my Botswana Camping Accommodation here for the great advice I have for you on how to book accommodations for wild camping in Botswana.
 And don’t forget, once you have the reservations, bring hard proof with you.
 You will not have internet access at the entry gates.

 Different than what I thought prior to camping in Botswana, the campsites in Botswana are not fenced.

 That means the chance to have a wild animal encounter is really big!

 At night you will listen to wildlife noises, and during the day or night, you may have some visitors.
 All you have to do is not panic, and remain calm and most likely they are just looking for food or they are curious about you.

 10. WHAT TO EXPECT FROM THE CAMPING SITES IN BOTSWANA